Software licences

 If the software is part of a consumer device, you must include the installation information necessary to modify and reinstall the software.

-This is awkward and can be messy to deal with: just license the work!
+This is awkward and can be messy to deal with, so please just license the work!

 GitHub TOS